Median Optimal Treatment Regimes: Policy Comparisons

 \subsection{$d^*_\text{MEAN}$ and $d^*_\text{ACME}$}

-To characterize the difference between the mean optimal treatment regime $d^*_\text{MEAN}$ and our proposed median optimal treatment regime $d^*_\text{ACME}$, we begin by stating a simple condition that ensures the two to be equivalent:

-i.e., if the conditional mean and median treatment effects are always the same sign.
+To characterize the difference between the mean optimal treatment regime $d^*_\text{MEAN}$ and our proposed median optimal treatment regime $d^*_\text{ACME}$, we begin by stating a simple condition that ensures the two to be equivalent: $ d^*_\text{MEAN}(x) = d^*_\text{ACME}(x)$ if and only if the conditional mean and median treatment effects are always the same sign.
 One sufficient condition for the two policies to be equivalent is thus given below.